HenilMangukiya/Apache_kafka/README.md

-# Real-Time Stock Market Data Visualization Using Apache Kafka & Google Sheets
+# Real-Time Stock Insights: Stream, Store, Visualize with Kafka & Grafana

 ## 📌 Project Overview
-This project focuses on real-time stock market data streaming, processing, and visualization using **Apache Kafka, Google Sheets, and Grafana**.
+This project focuses on real-time stock market data streaming, processing, and visualization using **Apache Kafka, and Grafana**.
 The system fetches stock market data using the **Google Finance API**, streams it through Kafka, stores it in **Google Sheets**, and then visualizes trends and analytics dynamically using **Grafana**.

 ## 🚀 Features
 - **Real-time Stock Data Streaming** via Apache Kafka.